 This particular example came from a dealer (Matthew Bain) and was the exact dial layout that I wanted – silver print, two-liner, matte dial, and perfect condition.
 In order to make the purchase, I sold five pieces that I had acquired over the past couple years but weren’t “forever watches,” and I was also able to pocket a bit of appreciation from the more sought-after pieces, which lowered the admittedly eye-popping price of the Daytona.
 At a high level, the purchase ended up reducing the actual number of pieces in my collection while adding something that I’ll proudly pass down to my firstborn child one day.
 What could be better than that?

 A picture is worth 1,000 words, right?
 Feast your eyes on this example.
 The dial is 100% perfect – not a stray marking or blemish to be found, and all the lume plots are full and matching in color.
 The case is sharp, has zero corrosion or deposits that built up over the years, and the caseback still has the original “6239” sticker on the back.
 It’s very apparent that this example spent most of its life in a safety deposit box, and when adhering to the mantra of “condition, condition, condition,” I don’t think it’s possible to do much better than this.
 If you need a “baby blue” Daytona to compare future examples against, I would humbly submit this as the gold standard.
-Man, this little kid doesn’t even realize how lucky it will be one day, does it?!
+Man, Baz Jr. doesn’t even realize how lucky he’ll be one day, does he?!